-The date of construction of the Vinné castle is unknown, it is estimated that it was built at the end of the 13th or at the beginning of the 14th century.
+The date of construction of the Vinné (Vinna) castle is unknown, it is estimated that it was built at the end of the 13th or at the beginning of the 14th century.
 Along with the nearby castles in Brekov and Jasenov, it guarded the old trade route from Hungary to Poland.
-The first mention of it comes from 1312 from the period of the battles of King Charles of Hungary with the Omodejovce family.
+It was probably built by Jakó and András from the Nagymihályi family.
+The first record of it comes from 1312 from the period of the battles of King Charles of Hungary with the Omodejovce family.
 In the later years of the fourteenth century, the castle belonged to the Starays, a noble family from Michalovce, and was part of the local estate.

 In 1594 the castle was again besieged and captured, this time by the Habsburg troops.
 The destruction was much more serious than the previous one.
 It was rebuilt again on the initiative of the Staray family, but the fortifications were not modernized to become resistant to artillery fire, so it lost its military significance.
 It never became a center of property, because its owners from the mid-seventeenth century had more comfortable palaces in Michalovce and Vinné.
 After the fall of Francis II Rákóczi’s uprising at the beginning of the 18th century the fortifications of the castle were demolished and its residential buildings were abandoned.